dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 where $x_i$ are called nodes and multipliers $w_i$ are called weights.
 There are several methods to determine the nodes and weights of the quadrature rule, such as equally spacing the nodes in the given interval (Newton-Cotes quadrature method) or using polynomials to interpolate between the given interval (Gaussian Quadtrature method).
 In the latter approach, the weights $w_i$ become polynomial functions $w_i(x)$, and they are chosen to maximize the degree of freedom of the resulting rule.
 In FEM, the Gaussian Quadrature method is used to to obtain the weighted functions, later referred to as the system of basis functions that models the elements of the problem's mesh.

 ## Steps of the Finite Element Method
-The FEM of a boundary-value problem can be generalized into the following steps [https://davis.wpi.edu/~matt/courses/fem/fem.htm, https://www.wias-berlin.de/people/john/LEHRE/NUM_PDE_FUB/num_pde_fub_4.pdf]:
+The FEM of a boundary-value problem can be generalized into the following steps [https://davis.wpi.edu/~matt/courses/fem/fem.htm, https://www.wias-berlin.de/people/john/LEHRE/NUM_PDE_FUB/num_pde_fub_4.pdf, https://www.iue.tuwien.ac.at/phd/orio/node48.html]:
 - Step 1: Discretization of the problem's domain
-- Step 2: Selection of interpolation functions
+- Step 2: Coordinate transofrmation of interpolation functions
 - Step 3: Assembly of interpolation functions into a larger system of equations over the entire domain
 - Step 4: Solution of the system of equations